Panel 1 · America's 250th Anniversary Exhibit

 ✈️

 WWI & WWII: We entered, won, and leftThe only land we kept was enough to bury our dead.
+Military bases in place are in agreement with the host country.
 No empire in history has ever done that.

 ⚕️